RickySuarez/cse15l-lab-reports/lab-report-2-week-1.md

     ![SSH Key](sshKey.png)

     After the creation of these keys, it is important to copy the public key to the server as noted earlier.
-Make sure to create a folder titled .ssh and then on the server and then run the following code(using the specific client's path for the public key) in order to copy the necessary file:
+Make sure to create a folder titled .ssh and then on the server run the following code (using the specific client's path for the public key) in order to copy the necessary file:

     ![Public Key Copy](sshPublicKeyCopy.png)

-    Lastly, if you are on a windows operating system, it is important to run start the `ssh-agent` service and `ssh-add` in order to ensure that the key operates as it should each time the client is rebooted.
+    Lastly, if you are on a windows operating system, it is important to run the `ssh-agent` service and `ssh-add` in order to ensure that the key operates as it should each time the client is rebooted.
 Note that in order to do this, you **MUST** run PowerShell as an administrator and then type the following commands:

     ![ssh-add](ssh-add.png)

-    The results of utilizing SSH Keys is immediately apparent.
+    The results of utilizing SSH Keys are immediately apparent.
 Before having the keys, changing, copying, and running code on a server took me about 1 minute and 53 seconds.
 After having the key, this was reduced to 1 minute and 11 seconds.
 Obviously the time will vary depending on how fast the user can type.

     Changing/running code *without* SSH Key:
     ![Time Test](timeTest.png)